 Conserving the Eastern Wolf population in La Mauricie National Park

-The Eastern wolves (Canis lupus lycaon), which once ranged throughout all of eastern North America, owed much of their decline to human activities.
+The Eastern Wolf (Canis sp. cf. lycaon), which once ranged throughout all of eastern North America, owed much of its decline to human activities.
 Not only did humans settle in their territory; they also launched numerous extermination efforts.
-Many people feared the "big bad wolf".
+Many people feared the "big bad wolf."
 And although those fears had little basis in fact, they resulted in serious declines in wolf habitat and populations.
-The eastern wolf is now limited to southern parts of Manitoba, Ontario and Quebec.
-In 2002, it was added to the list of Canadian species at risk.
+The Eastern Wolf is now limited to Ontario and Quebec.
+In 2001, it was added to the list of Canadian species at risk.
 To halt its decline in La Mauricie National Park (MNP), the employees quickly understood that biological studies were no longer enough and that the public needed to be engaged and consulted.

 Calling on social sciences for help

 Parks Canada decided to launch an interpretation and communications program to interest local people in protecting the wolves.
-But how could park staff catch the attention of the many different people in the area, each with their own point of view?
-To learn about local perspectives, park managers called on social science specialists from the Quebec Service Centre.
-In 2005, they began a three-year project to assess the human and social dimensions of wolf conservation.
+To learn about local perspectives, park managers called on social science specialists from Parks Canada to assess the human and social dimensions of wolf conservation.

 Everyone has an opinion about wolves

-The study team developed questionnaires and validated them with park managers and community representatives prior to starting the Consultation Study.
-They collected information from hunters, trappers, local residents and park visitors regarding their perceptions, knowledge and attitudes about wolf.
+Armed with the knowledge of the different perspectives and issues, the study team developed questionnaires and validated them with park managers and community representatives.
+The team then launched a major consultation with hunters, trappers, local residents and park visitors to determine their attitudes, perceptions, knowledge and behaviour regarding the wolf.

-They also looked beyond local groups to strengthen their work.
-They involved both Memorial University and the Quebec Department of Natural Resources and Wildlife.
-As well, to ensure their study used the best approaches, they incorporated methodology developed by the Working Group on Large Carnivores in Europe, which is part of the Species Survival Commission of the International Union for Conservation of Nature (IUCN).
+Besides community groups, the study team also involved Memorial University and the Quebec Department of Natural Resources and Wildlife.
+To ensure their study reflected best practices, they incorporated the methodology developed by the Working Group on Large Carnivores in Europe, part of the Species Survival Commission of the International Union for Conservation of Nature (IUCN).

 Getting the facts straight and learning to love the wolf

 The consultation revealed, among other things, that the number of wolves in the park was overestimated.
-This fact alone helped change perspectives.
 "Before the activity, I didn't want to protect wolves because I didn't think they were at risk." said one respondent.
 "I thought that there were some 300 wolves in the region.
 Now, I believe it is important that Parks Canada continue its efforts to protect the species.
 It's part of its mandate."